Author: Rachael Ridley

 Rollo Wrap is a great replacement for many types of greaseproof paper and can be used in various ways, including wrapping sandwiches and raw produce in delis.
 It can even be used for baking in the oven.

 Rachael joined Planet Ark in 2019 after eight years working in media and publishing as a producer, editor and writer.
-Rachael is excited to use her skills in content creation and communication to further the Planet Ark brand and instigate positive environmental behaviour change.
+Rachael is excited to use her skills in content creation and communication to instigate positive environmental behaviour change.

 We need your feedback!
 Please complete our Business Recycling User Survey.
 Go to survey.